Bloc/jottly-checkpoints/13-Starting-CSS-styling.md

 +}
 ```

 CSS allows us to use pixels, ems, percentages and even points as a means of measurement.
 You'll notice that we use em as our default for Jottly.
+Ems are better for scalability of the page, as the measurement is dependent upon the current font size of the page.

 ### Github